BiswasJishnu/Vampire-Terminal-Theme/README.md

 ### Install all requirments for customization

-* [Click here](https://github.com/BiswasJishnu/Vampire-Terminal-Theme/releases/download/v0.2/Hack.Regular.Nerd.Font.Complete.ttf ) to download the font
+* [Click here](https://github.com/BiswasJishnu/Vampire-Terminal-Theme/releases/download/v0.2/Hack.Regular.Nerd.Font.Complete.ttf ) to download the font .
+This step is   necessary as this font supports glymphs (glymphs are required to display those beautiful icons inside the terminal)